Cross-chain governance

 For more information about deploying contracts, check out the quickstart tutorial or the documentation for the zkSync hardhat plugins.

-Read the counter value
+Read the Counter Value

 Now both contracts are deployed, we can create a script to retrieve the value of the counter.

-array from the compilation artifact located at/L2-counter/artifacts-zk/contracts/Counter.sol/Counter.json
+2. Copy the abi array from the compilation artifact located at /L2-counter/artifacts-zk/contracts/Counter.sol/Counter.json.

-file and paste in the following code, adding the counter contract address:
+4. Create a /L2-counter/scripts/display-value.ts file and paste in the following code, adding the counter contract address:

-import { Contract, Provider } from "zksync-web3";
+import { Contract, Provider } from "zksync-ethers";

 const COUNTER_ADDRESS = "<COUNTER-ADDRESS>";